Promoting Peer Engagement for Young Children on the Autism Spectrum: 7 Activity IdeasOctober 29, 2019

 Edited by Yvonne Bruinsma, Ph.D., Mendy B. Minjarez, Ph.D., Laura Schreibman, Ph.D., & Aubyn C. Stahmer, Ph.D.

-Rooted in both ABA and developmental theory, Naturalistic Developmental Behavioral Interventions (NDBI) are some of today’s most effective, evidence-based, and widely used interventions for autism spectrum disorder.
+Rooted in both ABA and developmental theory, Naturalistic Developmental Behavioral Interventions (NDBI) are some of today’s most effective, evidence-based, and widely used interventions for autism.
 This new book gives you a clear and detailed overview of the foundational principles of NDBI, an in-depth look at the most successful NDBI models, and guidance on using specific NDBI strategies to improve child outcomes.